nanos-world/docs/docs/core-concepts/packages/packages-guide.md

 ## Folder Structure

-All Packages must go under `Server/Packages/` folder.
+All Packages must go under server's `Packages/` directory.
 Each Package is a folder under that.

 They can contain the following folders: `Server`, `Client` and `Shared`.
 Only **Client** and **Shared** folders will be sent and loaded by the clients when they connect.